torchbox/demo.wagtail.io/readme.md

     docker build -t demowagtail .

-This will pull down the python:2.7 image (approx 700MB) and execute the instructions in the Dockerfile on it.
+This will pull down the python:2.7 image (approx 700MB), execute the instructions in the Dockerfile on it and tag the new image as "demowagtail".

 Running it
 ----------